Jon-Watkins/m0_github_challenge/github_steps.md

 ## Additional Changes
 - *I am interested in potential remote-local connection alternatives.*
 - *I am not interested enough to seek out that information now.*

+### Further Changes
+I dunno, I'm kind of out of ideas at this point.